Alice Tan Ridley: America's Got Talent

 Ridley auditioned in New York for the fifth season of America's Got Talent.
 She auditioned with Etta James' hit song "At Last".
-She was praised by all three judges and advanced to Vegas Week.
+She was praised by judges Piers Morgan, Sharon Osbourne, and Howie Mandel and advanced to Vegas Week.
 There, she was selected to move on to the Top 48, alongside fellow singer Debra Romer.
 On July 20, Ridley performed "Midnight Train to Georgia" by Gladys Knight.
 She received a standing ovation from the crowd and the judges, and was praised for her performance.
 She advanced to the semi-finals with AscenDance, Michael Grimm, and Antonio Restivo.
 Her semi-final performance of "I Have Nothing" was the first performance of the twelve of the night, with Piers Morgan calling it a great beginning for the show.
 When placed against Studio One Young Beast Society in the final moments of the results show the next night, both Piers Morgan and Sharon Osbourne opted for Studio One, and ended Ridley's time on America's Got Talent.